aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch.rst

 smdistributed.modelparallel.torch Context Managers and Util Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. function:: smdistributed.modelparallel.torch.model_creation(tensor_parallelism=False, dtype=None, **tensor_parallel_config)
+.. function:: smdistributed.modelparallel.torch.model_creation(tensor_parallelism=False, dtype=None, distribute_embedding=False, **tensor_parallel_config)

    Context manager to create a ``torch`` model.
-This API combines both the :class:`smdistributed.modelparallel.torch.tensor_parallelism` and ``smdistributed.modelparallel.torch.delay_param_initialization`` decorators so user need to simply use a single context when creating the torch model.
+This API combines both the :class:`smdistributed.modelparallel.torch.tensor_parallelism` and :class:`smdistributed.modelparallel.torch.delay_param_initialization` decorators, so you can simply use this single context when creating the torch model.

-   :param tensor_parallelism: Whether tensor parallel should be enabled during model creation.
+   :param tensor_parallelism: Whether to enable tensor parallelism during model creation.
    :type tensor_parallelism: boolean
    :param dtype: The dtype to use when creating the model.
 It has the following rules.